Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Deepfake Generation

 GANs are also used in face swapping for the purpose of fixing the swapped image and making it more realistic~\cite{Moniz-NeurIPS-2018, Sun-ECCV-2018, Chen-CVPR-2021}.
 Specifically, Moniz \etal~\cite{Moniz-NeurIPS-2018} and Sun \etal~\cite{Sun-ECCV-2018} employ GANs to perform the blending of the source face in the target image, leveraging inpainting pipelines or frameworks such as CycleGAN~\cite{Zhu-CVPR-2017}.
 Chen \etal~\cite{Chen-CVPR-2021} take a step further and present a method to correct deepfake images perturbed with adversarial attacks.

-\textbf{Face editing.} Altering facial attributes such as age, gender, hair color or pose can be used to create counterfeit content.
+\paragraph{Face editing.} Altering facial attributes such as age, gender, hair color or pose can be used to create counterfeit content.
 GANs support this kind of applications, either via image-to-image translation between different domains~\cite{Zhu-CVPR-2017, Choi-CVPR-2018, Choi-CVPR-2020, Hsu-CVPR-2022} or via latent code manipulation~\cite{Tov-TOG-2021, Bounareli-ICCV-2023, Suwala-WACV-2024}.
 CycleGAN~\cite{Zhu-CVPR-2017} was first proposed for image-to-image translation between two domains.
 The method comprises two generators, one for each of the two domains.
 The primary contribution of Zhu \etal~\cite{Zhu-CVPR-2017} is the introduction of the cycle-consistency loss, which ensures that the pipeline can reconstruct the original image, after translating it from one domain to the other and back.
 The main limitation of CycleGAN is its ability to handle only two domains.
-StarGAN~\cite{Choi-CVPR-2018, Choi-CVPR-2020} addresses this limitation and supports image translation from multiple domains.
-The model allows this feature by including an additional condition as input, along with the conditional image.
+StarGAN~\cite{Choi-CVPR-2018, Choi-CVPR-2020} addresses this limitation and supports image translation from multiple domains by including an additional condition as input, along with the conditional image.
 Hsu et al. \cite{Hsu-CVPR-2022} employ a dual-generator approach for image-to-image translation.
 The first generator produces a landmark image matching the pose of a reference image, and the second uses this landmark to recreate a source identity in the specified pose.
 Different from these approaches, other works~\cite{Tov-TOG-2021, Bounareli-ICCV-2023, Suwala-WACV-2024} harness the latent space of StyleGAN.
-Tov~\etal~\cite{Tov-TOG-2021} study the latent space of StyleGAN and design an encoder for inversion, which is suitable for image editing.
+For instance, Tov~\etal~\cite{Tov-TOG-2021} study the latent space of StyleGAN and design an encoder for inversion, which is suitable for image editing.
 Similarly, Suwa{\l}a \etal~\cite{Suwala-WACV-2024} design a plugin for the latent space of StyleGAN.
 This plugin disentangles the latent codes into attribute and non-attribute features, allowing attribute manipulation for facial editing.
-Bounareli \etal~\cite{Bounareli-ICCV-2023} project an identity image in the latent space of StyleGAN, and then, they harness pose and appearance encoders to create offsets, allowing the generator to change the pose of the identity latent.